dr-joe-wirth/phantasm/README.md

 ## Detailed descriptions of the workflows
 ### Option 1a: Identifying a suitable phylogenetic marker for your input genome
   * Extracts the 16S rRNA gene sequences from the input genbank.
-  * Uses the 16S rRNA gene sequences and BLASTn to determine which taxonomic orders are related to the input.
+  * Uses the 16S rRNA gene sequences and BLASTn to search [NCBI's Targetted Loci database](https://www.ncbi.nlm.nih.gov/refseq/targetedloci/) in order to determine which taxonomic orders are related to the input genome(s).
   * Retreives data from NCBI's Taxonomy database to create a single taxonomy encompassing all the identified orders.
   * Reconciles the NCBI-based taxonomy with LPSN's taxonomic structure.
   * Imports data from NCBI's Assembly database for the species represented in the taxonomy.